- Land Use

 Land Use Plan

 A primary element of the Master Plan is the Land Use Plan.
 This element serves as the basis for development of the Township’s zoning ordinances, a set of local regulations that provides for controls on how the land in Jefferson is developed, occupied or utilized.
 The Land Use Plan is also implemented through a zoning map of zone categories as recommended in the Land Use Plan.
-Some areas in the Township have been upgraded in zoning protections due to extensive wetlands, environmental issues and/or lack of sewer service in area.
+Some areas in the Township have been upgraded in zoning protections due to extensive wetlands, environmental issues and/or lack of sewer service in the area.

 The board is heavily involved in reviewing major subdivisions and site plans and finalizing the land use regulations that will support the zoning ordinances of the community.
 Subdivision review is required whenever any lot, tract or parcel of land is divided into two or more lots, tracts and parcels.
 Site plan reviews are required when someone proposes development for anything other than an individual lot application for detached one or two dwelling units.